jayfid/restaurant-challenge/README.md

 MongoDB was chosen for the backend because of the ability to easily handle the number of records we're throwing at it as well as the ability to modify schema without install scripts or database updates.

 ## Installation
 This app requires access to a mongodb instance.
 See (their website)[https://www.mongodb.com/] for installation instructions.

-To download the data used for this exercise, use (this link)[https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD].
-When creating the env vars, set the CSV_LOCATION to the location of that file.
+To download the data used for this exercise, use can run `./getDataFile.sh` from the root directly, or follow (this link)[https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD].
+When creating the env vars, set the SOURCE_FILE to the location of that file.

 Create a `.env` file in the root directory.
 The following variables are required
 ```